Why Worming Your Pet is so Important

 Regularly worming your pet is one of the easiest ways to make sure they (and you!) stay in optimum health.
 When you should worm your pet depends on how old it is: here are some good guidelines for dogs and cats.

-It is also important to pick up your pet’s faeces and to wash hands after playing with pets and before eating.
+It is also important to pick up your pet’s droppings and to wash hands after playing with pets and before eating.

 What about heartworm?

 Heartworm is a particularly dangerous and clever worm.
 This parasite is spread by mosquitoes, so can be transmitted to any dog, even one that rarely goes outside.
 The disease is becoming less common due to regular preventatives, however foxes, dingoes and stray dogs can carry heartworms and act as a reservoir for the disease on the fringes of urban areas.
 We will most likely never be able to entirely eliminate heartworm, so monthly preventative treatments are important year-round.
 If your dog has had a break from heartworm treatment, please get a heartworm test, as a heartworm positive dog can have a fatal reaction to a simple preventative tablet.
 Dogs with heartworm don’t show any signs of the disease until they are so far gone that severe damage has happened within the heart, so early detection is important.